momokazi/my-portfolio/content/pages/projects/project-two.md

 date: '2024-06-05'
 client: Awesome client
 description: >-
-  It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I worked with an entire team :) but they definitely followed my lead most of the time.
+  I always wanted to make a Music Player and I still can't believe that I actually pulled so many all nighters for this.
+Oh yeah kudos to my project partner as well <3
 featuredImage:
   type: ImageBlock
   url: /images/splash_image.png